Plan Your Future Today

 Agent

 The person authorized to act on behalf of the principal under the Power of Attorney.
+This individual makes decisions and takes actions according to the powers granted in the document and should be someone you trust completely.

 Durable Power of Attorney